mdnurakmal/neo4j-gcp-viz/README.md

 # Notes
 What is the workaround for local variable cannot be used for terraform backend
+- Create bucket first then import to terraform

+Cloud run has a limit of 32 mb per request